Grindhouse (film): Future

 In 2010, Rodriguez wrote and co-directed a feature-length adaptation of his fake trailer, Machete.
 Many of the original actors from the trailer returned to their roles for it, including Danny Trejo in the title role.
 Machete screened September 1 at the Venice Film Festival and was released across cinemas in the US on September 3, 2010.
 It proved to be more of a success at the box office than Grindhouse, grossing $44 million internationally against a just-over $10 million budget.
 Two sequels were announced at the end of the film, which Rodriguez confirmed were scheduled to be filmed.
 Machete Kills, the second film, was released in 2013, but was unable to match the critical and commercial success of its predecessor.
 In 2015, Trejo said filming was scheduled to begin on Machete Kills Again...
 In Space, the planned third film, but no updates on the project have been made since.

-A trailer that played in some theaters in the United States and Canada, Hobo with a Shotgun, was also adapted into a feature.
-Rutger Hauer replaced Dave Brunt as the eponymous character, although Brunt makes a cameo as a corrupt cop.
+A trailer that played in some theaters in the United States and Canada, Hobo with a Shotgun, was adapted into a feature in 2011.
+Rutger Hauer replaced David Brunt as the eponymous character, with Brunt making a cameo as a corrupt cop.

-Many of the other fake-trailer directors have expressed interest in making their trailers into real films, including Edgar Wright and Eli Roth.
+In 2023, it was announced a feature film based on Roth's Thanksgiving trailer was in the works from Spyglass Media Group, which owns the Weinstein Company library, with Roth directing from a script by Jeff Rendell and Roger Birnbaum and Roth producing.
+The film features a different cast from the fictitious trailer, led by Patrick Dempsey.
+It was released by TriStar Pictures in November 2023.